 Chimney Fire Oak is primarily valued in the landscape for its rigidly columnar form.
 It has attractive dark green foliage with silver undersides throughout the season.
 The large lobed leaves are highly ornamental and turn an outstanding red in the fall.
 Neither the flowers nor the fruit are ornamentally significant.

 Chimney Fire Oak is a dense deciduous tree with a strong central leader and a narrowly upright and columnar growth habit.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This tree will require occasional maintenance and upkeep, and usually looks its best without pruning, although it will tolerate pruning.
 It is a good choice for attracting squirrels to your yard.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration;
+It has no significant negative characteristics.

 Chimney Fire Oak is recommended for the following landscape applications;